chevereto/v4-docs/application/reference/security.md

 An invalid request is when a user enters a bad password or the CSRF token doesn't match.
 Each time an invalid request is triggered the system stores the IP and the given action that triggers that invalid request.

-There is a hard-coded setting in the system that controls the limit of allowed invalid requests per day and when an user reaches this limit the system won't allow requests from that in IP in a period of 24 hours.
+There is a hard-coded setting in the system that controls the limit of allowed invalid requests per day and when a user reaches this limit the system won't allow requests from that in IP in a period of 24 hours.

 ## Flood Protection

 ✅ Control how much content/time can be added by users.

-Avoid resource hungry users by configuting [Flood Protection](../../admin/dashboard/flood-protection.md).
+Avoid resource hungry users by configuring [Flood Protection](../../admin/dashboard/flood-protection.md).
 This enables to control how much they can upload based on configurable time settings.